 3. Gain a greater understanding of the larger context of intercultural relationships and global service by learning about the history of missions among the tribes of North America.

-4. Be prepared (by being stretched and molded) to be used by the Creator in your own as well as another culture.
+4. Be prepared (by being stretched and molded) to be used by the Creator in your own and other cultures.